jrwalk16/Louisville_Wayfarer/README.md

 ![Screen Shot 2022-02-22 at 9 05 11 AM](https://user-images.githubusercontent.com/87401362/155150609-29f67faf-7a1c-43b5-aa47-bfe86450bb59.png)

 ![Screen Shot 2022-02-22 at 9 05 24 AM](https://user-images.githubusercontent.com/87401362/155150565-4a93211a-b2ea-447d-8224-5b60ee7fed31.png)
+- Both of these sprints due to lack of experience with sprints and agile, we collided these into the same sprint and the major team struggle of the program began.

 <a name ="Technologies-Used"></a>
 ## 5. Technologies Used